rubocop/rubocop/README.md

 `--only`                  | Run only the specified cop(s) and/or cops in the specified departments.
 `--except`                | Run all cops enabled by configuration except the specified cop(s) and/or departments.
 `--auto-gen-config`       | Generate a configuration file acting as a TODO list.
+`--exclude-limit`         | Limit how many individual files `--auto-gen-config` can list in `Exclude` parameters, default is 15.
 `--show-cops`             | Shows available cops and their configuration.
 `--fail-level`            | Minimum [severity](#severity) for exit with error code.
 Full severity name or upper case initial can be given.
 Normally, auto-corrected offenses are ignored.
 Use `A` or `autocorrect` if you'd like them to trigger failure.